McGranahanLab/Guidebook/Newcomers_guide.md

 That’s it!
 Now you can just do `ssh gamble` and get on gamble!

+:warning: If you're planning to use nextflow on the UCL cluster, you will need to login on a special node - `askey`.
+Therefore you need to repeat the same set up, as for `gamble`, for the `askey` node.
+Just replace `gamble` with `askey` :warning:

 ### Mounting cluster on your computer (only if ssh jump is established) ###

 Mounting will allow you to open folders from gamble cluster as usual on your computer and copy to/from cluster files just by dragging and dropping them.